 To accompany these thematic research themes, IPAG works on cutting edge instrumental developments.
 IPAG is involved in the building and development of numerous ground-based instruments (NAOS, WIRCAM, SPHERE, AMBER, PIONIER, etc.) that equip the most powerful international telescopes in the world (VLT, VLTI, CFHT).
 IPAG develops and exploits space probes to study the internal structure of solar system bodies (Rosetta, Assert), the subsurface waters on Mars, and the chemical composition of Titan’s atmosphere.
-Its developments lead IPAG to develop numerous collaborations with National & European Agencies (CNES, ESA, ESO) and major public and industrial groups (Sofradir, ONERA, CEA-LETI).
+These developments lead IPAG to develop numerous collaborations with National & European Agencies (CNES, ESA, ESO) and major public and industrial groups (Sofradir, ONERA, CEA-LETI, Thales, etc.).

 With 36 teachers scientists, IPAG is strongly involved in teaching and forming students in UJF (PHITEM & OSUG).
 We have more than 30 PhD students from various nationalities, and we welcome a large number of interns students every year.